ethz-randomwalk/polytopewalk/README.md

 ```

 # Testing
-The `tests` folder includes tests of the initialization algorithm, facial reduction algorithm, weights from the various barrier based MCMC algorithms, and sparse/dense walk algorithms in both Python and C++.
-The user can run each of the files separately to make sure it the package passes all of the test suites.
+The `tests` folder includes comprehensives tests of the Facial Reduction algorithm, Initialization, Weights from MCMC algorithms, and Sparse/Dense Random Walk algorithms in both Python and C++.
+The user can run each of the files separately to make sure the package passes all of the test suites.